lubuntu-team/manual/source/3/3.2/3.2.20/Picom_Configuration.rst

 .. image:: compton_conf_fade.png

-The :guilabel:`Backend` tab has settings for changing the backend of how compton renders things.
-The :guilabel:`Rendering backend` changes what compton uses to render the window effects.
-To switch to hardware accelerated rendering of the compton backend press the :guilabel:`GLX(OpenGL)` button.
+The :guilabel:`Backend` tab has settings for changing the backend of how picom renders things.
+The :guilabel:`Rendering backend` changes what picom uses to render the window effects.
+To switch to hardware accelerated rendering of the picom backend press the :guilabel:`GLX(OpenGL)` button.
 To change back to the default rendering press the :guilabel:`X Render` button.

 To have your settings applied you will need to press the :guilabel:`Apply` button.
 If you want to cancel your changes press the :guilabel:`Cancel` button.
 If you want to close Window Effects press the :kbd:`Escape` key.